levmerka/09Challenge/Develop/generated/readMe.md

  - [Tests](#tests)
  - [Questions](#questions)
  ## Description
- ff
+ generates readme from a template
  ## Installation
- f
+ need inquirer etc.
  ## Usage
- f
+ use free
  ## Contributing
- f
+ my tutor
  ## Tests
- f
+ test
  ## Questions?
-If there are any questions please reach out to: f
+If there are any questions please reach out to: lev@merka.us